 When you dropped your paper spinners, you may have noticed that the flyer started rotating (turning around and around) as it fell.
 This motion is called autorotation.
 When the paper flyer falls, air pushes up against the blades, bending them up just a little.
 This tiny change in shape causes the air around the wings to move like a very tiny tornado, that is, the wind spins around just above the wing.
 This helps the flyer move through the air.
 You see that making small adjustments to your flyer can make it fly in different ways.
-What happened when you made changes to your spinners?
-What else could you change?
+This is also how the maple seeds fly through the air!